matsim-vsp/parallel_qsim_rust/README.md

 expected to be present on the machine.
 Also, the `metis` crate requires `libclang` on the machine this project is built on.

+We use our own [fork](https://github.com/Janekdererste/metis-rs) of the `metis` crate.
+This is because both the `metis` and `rsmpi` crate use `bindgen` but with different versions to bind to the C-Implementations of the respective libraries.
+This lead to build errors where `libclang` was not loaded properly.
+The fork sets the `libgen` version in the `metis` crate to the same version as `rsmpi`'s `bindgen version

 ### MPI
 This project uses [MPI](https://docs.open-mpi.org/en/v5.0.x/) for Message Passing.
 The raw C-Api is abstracted by the [rsmpi](https://github.com/rsmpi/rsmpi) crate.
 As with METIS an MPI